 Nitesh Oza joined Saath in 2000 as the IT in charge and last year moved on to become the livelihoods program manager.
+His qualification is MBA in IT & MCA.
 As an IT in charge he was a certified Microsoft and an Oracle Professional.
 His dedication, hard and never say die attitude brings to SMG a different perspective.
 In last year, he has been able to steer the livelihoods program through numerous challenges and breathed a new life into it.

 Paresh Sakariya joined Saath in 2008 and since then has been part of various projects, both in urban and rural.
 With an MSW from Bhavnagar University, Paresh worked at two different NGOs before joining Saath.
 He headed the youth group and is currently in charge of the non formal livelihoods program and also a part of the Livelihoods Core Team.